RetailScientifics/Esri-R-Integration/README.md

 	- Shows how the pre-production step of building and testing a model can be carried out.
 - Server/standalone_test.Rmd
 	- Step-by-step mockups of how the server-side R code will receive new data and run the model on it.

-## Workflow
-The workflow demonstrated in this repository goes something like this:

-- Build a model locally within R and export it as a file (Server/training.Rmd)
-	- Generally predicts a response variable from a number of regressors
-	- Regressors can include spatial data sourced from Esri shapefiles
-- Test model locally on mockup input data (Server/standalone_test.Rmd)
-- Bundle prediction code into a standalone function (Server/api.R)
-- Host prediction code as an API endpoint on a server using the Plumber library (Server/esri_demo.R)
-- Create a web map frontend with a form to supply new input data/regressors (Widgets/RIntegration/Widget.html)
-- Point form at API endpoint to return new predictions (Widgets/RIntegration/Widget.js)

 This repository can be downloaded and used as-is; the following describes how to reproduce this repository from scratch.